-In accordance with provisions 33 and 36 of the AIC Code of Corporate Governance, the Directors have carried out a robust assessment of the principal risks facing the Company over a longer period than the 12 months required by the 'Going Concern' provision.
+In accordance with provisions 33 and 36 of the AIC Code of Corporate Governance, the Directors have carried out a robust assessment of the emerging and principal risks facing the Company over a longer period than the 12 months required by the 'Going Concern' provision.
 The Board has conducted this review for the period covering the expected remaining life of each of the planned exit Share pools.
 The longest of these time horizons is two years from the date the accounts are approved.

-The two-year review considers the principal risks facing the Company which are summarised within note 17 as well as the Company's cash flows, dividend cover and VCT monitoring compliance over the period.
-The two-year review makes assumptions about the level of investment activity, expenditure, dividends and share buybacks.
+The two year review considers the emerging and principal risks facing the Company, noted on page 31, as well as those which are summarised within note 17.
+The review also takes into consideration the Company's cash flows, dividend cover and VCT monitoring compliance over the period.
+The two year review makes assumptions about the level of investment activity, expenditure, dividends and share buybacks.